-Decreasing skin elasticity will occur in older cats, resulting in skin that is easily injured, dull and not shiny hair.
+Decreasing skin elasticity will occur in older cats, resulting in skin that is easily injured, dull, and not shiny hair.

-in order to maintain skin health, it’s better to pay attention to the adequacy of vitamin E and fatty acids such as Omega 6 and arachidonic acid.
+To maintain skin health, it’s better to pay attention to the adequacy of vitamin E and fatty acids such as Omega 6 and arachidonic acid.

 Our beloved old cat may not be as agile and funny as he was when he was a young cat.